tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     .\CreateOrUpdateAzLogicApp.ps1 @Params
     ```

-1. After this script completes, go back to the [Azure Portal](https://portal.azure.com/)
+14. After this script completes, go back to the [Azure Portal](https://portal.azure.com/).

     ![This image shows the Azure Portal home web page.](images/azureportal.png "Azure Portal")

-1. Find the Logic App that was created by the script
+15. Find the Logic App that was created by the script.

     ![This image shows the search to access Azure Portal Logic App services.](images/logicApps.png "Azure Portal")

-1. Select on the **Logic app designer** link under Development Tools, you will see the graphical representation of the workflow created by the script.
+16. Select the **Logic app designer** link under Development Tools, you will see the graphical representation of the workflow created by the script.

-1. You can select on the **Recurrence** to change how often the script runs.
+17. You can select **Recurrence** to change how often the script runs.

-1. Select on the **Run** button to trigger the scaling immediately
+18. Select the **Run** button to trigger the scaling immediately.

     ![This image shows the Logic App graphical design view.](images/logicAppDesigner.png "Logic App Designer")

-1. You can view the occurrences of your runs by going back to the **Overview** of the Logic App
+19. View the occurrences of your runs by going back to the **Overview** of the Logic App.

     ![This image shows the opening of the Logic App overview that will show the Run History and see previous runs.](images/logicAppOverview.png "Logic App Overview")